NigelThorne/braus/README.md

-## NOTES: -- Nigel here...
+## NOTES: -- Hi Nigel here...

 I change this awesome tool to make it match my needs..
+My use case it that I have multiple Chrome profiles, one for work and one for home.
+When clicking links, in slack for example, I keep getting the wrong browser opening.

+I have therefore added the following abilities:
-* show chrome profiles. (in linux only .. sorry)
+* Allow you to pick a specific chrome profile you want to open the link in. (in linux only .. sorry)
-* remember your choice and automatically pick it for that domain from now on.
+* Open in that browser just once, or always automatically from now on.

 I also added an odd idea
-* if you edit the config and add "redirect=www.nigelthorne.com" to a domain... then it will launch the redirected domain instead. not sure if this will be useful.
+* If you edit the config (~/.brausrc) and add "redirect=www.somedomain.com" to a domain... then it will launch the redirected domain instead of the one you clicked.
+I'm not sure if this will be useful.

 ------------